sjmudd/ps-top/README.md

 The user if not specified will default to the contents of `$USER`.
 The port if not specified will default to 3306.

+#### MySQL/MariaDB configuration

+performance_schema MUST be enabled for ps-top to work.
+By default on MySQL this is enabled but on MariaDB >= 10.0.12 it is disabled.
+So please check your settings.
+Simply configure in `/etc/my.cnf`:

+`perforamnce_schema = 1`

 ### Grants